 Another massive sore spot in American life is our broken healthcare system, a realm where state-level policy can help alleviate pain.
 This effort will be necessary should Donald Trump fulfill his nine-year goal of repealing the Affordable Care Act.
 Many bills have tried, so far unsuccessfully, to implement a single payer healthcare option within a state for its residents.
 Should access to healthcare be strained federally, Democratic governors should be ready to push for in-state solutions.

 In addition, there needs to be better jobs programs, higher state-enforced minimum wages, and a continued pursuit of climate change legislation, because there will certainly be no action taken at the federal level.
 Education, too, should continue to be prioritized in Democratic states.
 Republican states have gutted their education systems, leading to them consistently being ranked the least educated.
-This should be a sign that Democratic states need to continue leading the way in education, and not succumbing to policies like School Choice, which have proven counterproductive
+This should be a sign that Democratic states need to continue leading the way in education, and not succumbing to policies like School Choice, which have proven counterproductive.

 Democratic governors and their legislatures are not tied to a regressive national policy, which leaves them a large amount of room to implement policies protecting American citizens.
-The first step is to understand that the next four years go beyond providing protection.
+The first step is to understand that the next four years go need to go beyond providing protection.
 They must consist of competent, inclusive, and ambitious governing on behalf of all American people, even those who don’t live within their state borders.
 Democratic run states may be the last bastions of American liberty, and their governors need to lead them as such.

 The Zeitgeist aims to publish ideas worth discussing.
 The views presented are solely those of the writer and do not necessarily reflect the views of the editorial board.